How to Hire a Roofing, Siding or Windows Contractor

-If I were hiring a roofing contractor, the first thing I would do is check them out with the Milwaukee Better Business Bureau.
-Start by comparing positive, negative and neutral reports.
+If we were hiring a roofing contractor, the first thing we would do is check them out with the Milwaukee Better Business Bureau.
+Start by comparing positive, negative, and neutral reports.
 If there are any negative reports, how were they resolved?
-How quickly were they resolved.
+How quickly were they resolved?
 Ideally, there shouldn’t be any negative reports.
 Good contractors do their best to resolve issues long before customers feel compelled to complain to the Better Business Bureau.

 You’ll also want to ask to speak to customers and look for testimonials like these:

 Craig [at Nu-Way Builders] did a great job on our roof repair at a really affordable price.
 He was able to get the job done in the time it took other companies just to schedule an estimate… ~ Valerie J.

 We contracted with Nu-Way to replace house & garage roofs, gutters, exterior and interior house doors as well as new trim around the windows and new fascia.
 The job was just completed and we can’t say enough about the high quality craftsmanship of the work and the beautiful outcome.
 Nu-Way’s staff are true professionals and talented craftspeople.
 We have an older home and there were some unanticipated “bumps” because of our home’s age.
 It was comforting to have craftspeople on the job who knew how to handle it.
 They arrived promptly and left the work area clean each day.
 Trustworthy and friendly, we highly recommend them and will work with them again. ~ by Mark and Lynne S. on 10/7/2014